-A Strategic Flood Risk Assessment (SFRA) has been undertaken alongside the preparation of the Draft Plan.
+A Strategic Flood Risk Assessment (SFRA) has been undertaken alongside the preparation of the Plan.
 The requirement for SFRA is provided under 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (DEHLG and OPW, 2009).

-The preparation of the Draft Plan, SEA and SFRA has taken place concurrently and the findings of the SFRA have informed both the Draft Plan and the SEA.
-The SFRA has facilitated the integration of flood risk management considerations into the Draft Plan.
+The preparation of the Plan, SEA and SFRA has taken place concurrently and the findings of the SFRA have informed both the Plan and the SEA.
+The SFRA has facilitated the integration of flood risk management considerations into the Plan.
+The Plan complies with the requirements of the Guidelines.